Updated on: 10/18/2019

 In the case of a relatively mild traumatic brain injury, often referred to as a concussion, the injury may not show up on a radiological scan of the brain.
 Traumatic brain injuries are thus often diagnosed based on a patient’s reported symptoms, such as headaches and cognitive difficulty.

 This presents challenges for both doctors and patients.
-Since recent studies have found that certain drug-based interventions work best soon after a brain injury is detected, doctors want to be able to diagnose a brain injury right away.
+Since recent studies have found that certain drug-based interventions work best soon after a brain injury is detected, doctors want to be able to diagnose a traumatic brain injury right away.
 They also want to avoid the risk of second impact syndrome, a potentially fatal condition in which a repeated injury to the head after a traumatic brain injury can cause serious damage.

 New Company Introduces Innovative Technology